VictorG1002/taskrow-teste-front/README.md

 ## 🚀 Technologies

-This project was developed to compose a portfolio with the following technologies:
+This project was developed for a technical challenge with the following technologies:

 -  [json-server](https://www.npmjs.com/package/json-server)
 -  [Bun](https://bun.sh/)